PortSwigger's Server-Side Vulnerabilities Path: What the Labs Don't Tell You (And Why Rana Khalil's Videos Fill the Gap)

 Then I realized I had forgotten that BurpSuite mentioned the robots.txt file, which would have gotten me the answer much quicker.

-Lab #3: Unprotected admin functionality with unpredictable
+Lab #3: Unprotected admin functionality with unpredictable URL

 Here's how I solved it: